hp4k1h5/agora/README.md

 ```

 Though it is not recommended, you can set `config.json` value
-`"alpacaAccountType"` to "live" if you wish to trade real-money with iexcli.
+`"alpacaAccountType"` to "live" if you wish to trade real-money with agora.
 The default value is "paper".
 If you have entered "live" account keys, you
 will need to see the value of `"alpacaAccountType"` to "live" in order for
 them to work.